 TDP contributes to the NMFS Unified Coastal ID Catalog entitled the

 Our data is also included in the OBIS/SEAMAP (Ocean Biogeographic Information System/ Spatial Ecological Analysis of Megavertebrate Populations) [http://seamap.env.duke.edu/ datasets/ detail/304] which is based at Duke University.

 TDP's collaboration with many dolphin research projects along the Atlantic coast and the NMFS is a vital link to better understanding the nature of Atlantic Bottlenose Dolphin population on a much larger scale.
 The degree of cooperation among the diverse public and private research groups us relatively unique.
 The photo catalog is one of our major projects along with abundance and behavior data.

 The Dolphin Project is a 501(c)3 non-profit, all volunteer organization.
 The Dolphin Project, Inc does not advocate, support or practice unlawful discrimination based on race, religion, age, national origin, language, gender, sexual preference or physical handicap. ©2010 The Dolphin Project Inc. All rights reserved.This includes but is not limited to artwork, photographs and data.
 Material cannot be reproduced, published or used in any manner without the expressed written consent of The Dolphin Project, Inc.

 Savannah, Georgia 31420

-THE DOLPHIN PROJECT deeply appreciates the assistance of its volunteers and Dr. Lori Muskat at Argosy University for processing our research into the MABDC and SEAMAP databases.
+THE DOLPHIN PROJECT appreciates the assistance of its volunteers and Dr. Lori Muskat at Argosy University for processing our research into the MABDC and SEAMAP databases.

 VOLUNTEERS for RESEARCH ~ CONSERVATION ~ EDUCATION